nbala2k2/My-projects/Weather Prediction/Readme.md

     - seaborn
     - plotly (A high level and a powerful API for Data visualisation
 - A model to make Prediction using scikit learn
-> Initially used `sklearn.linear_model` .
+> - Initially used `sklearn.linear_model` .
 Performed quite bad.
-> Prediction on a day it rained had a prob of 52% only
+> - Prediction on a day it rained had a prob of 52% only
 > Results:-
 > - Validation Accuracy : 84.1 %

-> Then used `sklearn.tree` (**RandomForests** and **Decison Trees**) .
-Performed quite bad.
+> - Then used `sklearn.tree` (**RandomForests** and **Decison Trees**) .
+> - The performance improved.
-> Though validation accuracy remained almost same .
+> - Though validation accuracy remained almost same .
 The performance on real world datasets were much better
 > Results:-
 > - Validation Accuracy : 85.21 %